 Your Windows system partition must be NTFS.
 If you have a secondary drive alongside Windows and you plan on installing programs to it, you should probably go ahead and make it NTFS, too.
 And, if you have any drives where compatibility isn’t really an issue—because you know you’ll just be using them on Windows systems—go ahead and choose NTFS.

 Despite its advantages, where NTFS lacks is compatibility.
 It’ll work with all recent versions of Windows—all the way back to Windows XP—but it has limited compatibility with other operating systems.
-By default, Mac OS X can only read NTFS drives, not write to them.
+By default, Macs can only read NTFS drives, not write to them.
 Some Linux distributions may enable NTFS-writing support, but some may be read-only.
 None of Sony’s PlayStation consoles support NTFS.
-Even Microsoft’s own Xbox 360 can’t read NTFS drives, although the new Xbox One can.
+Even Microsoft’s own Xbox 360 can’t read NTFS drives, although the new Xbox Series X, S, and One can.
 Other devices are even less likely to support NTFS.

 Compatibility: Works with all versions of Windows, but read-only with Mac by default, and may be read-only by default with some Linux distributions.
 Other devices—with the exception of Microsoft’s Xbox One—probably won’t support NTFS.

 Limits: No realistic file size or partition size limits.